SOFT2020-2021/DatAss1/README.md

 - Names of graduates, who completed a specific course.
 - Most popular courses and their current availability.
 - Occupation of instruction at any given period.

+## How to create the database with our data
+- Create a db called "school"   *VERY IMPORTANT*
+- Copy paste the data from createDB.sql
+- Copy paste the data from populateDB.sql